 Finally, it still needs to be investigated what the effects on access to care and the quality of care provided by the move to digital healthcare provision are, given that not all types of patients nor all types of clinical conditions are amenable to be treated as such.

-Despite this unprecedented injection of digitalization, there are still professionals and patients who still have to catch-up – an issue termed ‘The Great Digital divide’- making into a priority that of bringing those “digitally excluded online” (Capgemini Research Institute, 2020).
+Despite this unprecedented injection of digitalization, there are still professionals and patients who still have to catch-up – an issue termed ‘The Great Digital divide’- making it a priority to bring people who are “digitally excluded online” (Capgemini Research Institute, 2020).

 Conclusions